Varun487/AIAlgoTrading/devops/README.md

   - Check command ![done]
   - Settings.py changes ![done]
   - Different settings for production and development ![done]
-- SSL certification on django ![incomplete]
-  - Take care of ssl checks in django ![incomplete]
 - deploy on VM ![incomplete]
+  - Check for all data to be sent to vm not in git ![incomplete]
+    - Push db data ![done]
+    - Push Models data ![done]
+  - Install docker ![done]
+  - Install docker compose ![incomplete]
-  - Change allowed hosts ![incomplete]
+  - Change allowed hosts variable
+  - test
+- SSL certification for server
+  - Take care of ssl checks in django
-- Testing ![incomplete]
+  - Testing

 ## Deployment scripts ![varuncomplete]
 - Automated deployment to VM from local machine `firebase` ![done]